nickthecoder/tedi/README.md

 I've included a demo application (compiled into a separate jar) which demonstrates how to do this.

-Tedi is written in Kotlin, but should be fine for you poor folks still working with Java ;-)
+Tedi is written in Kotlin, but will work fine with Java or any other JVM based language.

-There are a few Java classes too, which are copy/pasted from JavaFX's com.sun.xxx packages.
+There are a few Java classes too (simple utilities), which are copy/pasted from JavaFX's com.sun.xxx packages.
 I had to copy/paste them, so that Tedi doesn't rely on non-standard APIs that are likely to change in future versions of JavaFX.